Percolation-Labs/percolate/README.md

     #because it has no config it will save to the public database schema

     name: str = Field(description="Task name")
-    #the default embedding field just settings json_schema_extra.embedding_provider so you can do that yourself
+    #the default embedding field is just settings json_schema_extra.embedding_provider, so you can do that yourself
     description:str = DefaultEmbeddingField(description="Task description")

     @classmethod